ai-bearing/ai-bearing.github.io/_posts/2023-04-05-policy-research.md

 - Effect on students in poverty in the schools during and after the policy change.
 - Effect on students who moved out after the policy change.

-Luckily, state housing laws provide some measure of assurance that this kind of data collection can be done — namely, Senate Bill 330 maintains that any tenants who are displaced in the process of construction are entitled to return to a new unit of comparable quality in the new building.
+Luckily, state housing laws provide some measure of assurance that this kind of data collection can be done — namely, Senate Bill 330 maintains that any tenants who are displaced in the process of construction are entitled to return to a new unit of comparable quality and rent in the new building.

 Upon identification of census tracts with the above characteristics, we recommend looking into student outcomes after implementing the treatment policy in a 5 mile radius.
 ## Eventual Goal